sahara-labs/rig-client/README.md

 The Scheduling Server can be found at: https://github.com/mdiponio/sahara-labs-scheduling-server.

-The Web Interface can boue found at: https://github.com/mdiponio/sahara-labs-web-interface.
+The Web Interface can be found at: https://github.com/mdiponio/sahara-labs-web-interface.

 The Rig Client Commons project can be found at: https://github.com/mdiponio/sahara-labs-rig-client-commons.